 - Select the New button located on the right-hand side to create a task outcome.

-- Please note: You can also access the creation of new Process Outcomes by using the carrot button next to the hyperlinked Process Outcome heading.
+- Please note: You can also access the creation of new Process Outcomes by using the caret button next to the hyperlinked Process Outcome heading.
 This article guides users through the list view process since it offers a better view of all the process outcomes built.

 - Enter the name of the outcome in the Name field.